AdventuresTravel

 December 6, 2023 – Lewa Safari Camp

-Today was another unbelievable day of driving through remote sections of the 62,000 acre conservancy in search of the 100+ species of true wild animals living in the preserve.
-It’s hard to explain what it’s like hen driving over the rolling hills of this 6000′ in altitude savannah, cresting a small hill and seeing 100’s of zebras, gazelle, Cape Buffalo, rhinoceros, and kudus grazing in a huge grass plain!
-We split into 4 groups of 6 riders in each safari truck with the most friendly guides imaginable, all with encyclopedic knowledge of the mammals, birds and fauna throughout the park.
+Today was another unbelievable day of driving through remote sections of the 62,000-acre conservancy in search of the 100+ species of true wild animals living in the preserve.
+It’s hard to explain what it’s like hen driving over the rolling hills of this 6000′ in altitude savanna, cresting a small hill and seeing 100’s of zebras, gazelle, Cape Buffalo, rhinoceros, and kudus grazing in a huge grass plain!
+We split into 4 groups of 6 riders in each safari truck with the friendliest guides imaginable, all with encyclopedic knowledge of the mammals, birds and fauna throughout the park.
 We spend about 6-8 hours a day driving along the myriad dirt roads through canyons, valleys and plains searching for all of the 50+ mammal and 300+ bird species that call Lewa home.
 Today we saw lots more of everything we saw the first day plus a number of spectacular additions.
 Huge herds of Plains and Grevy Zebras (they are the rare ones with many smaller stripes) was spectacular.
-Also interesting was the fact that almost every hoofed animal we have seen was grazing nearby in the same plain.
+Also interesting was the fact that almost every hoofed animal we saw was grazing nearby in the same plain.
 The other surprising find was two mating pairs of lions laying out in the tall grass of the plains not more than a couple hundred yards from the other animals.
-The variety is surprising and our ability to often get close enough to have the animals within reach distance is an unbelievable experience.
+The variety is surprising and our ability to often get close enough to have the animals within touching distance is an unbelievable experience.

 After lunch we drove out to one of the valleys in the NW corner of the reserve and saw several new animals for us: Dik Dik, Klipspringer, Duikers, warthogs, giraffes and a mother/infant pair of rare black rhinos.
 The evening drive always includes a sunset cocktail party on some high spot in the park before heading back to camp for dinner and story sharing.

-Tomorrow we visit one of the local schools to donate items several of the group brought along for the children.
+Tomorrow we will visit one of the local schools to donate items several of the group brought along for the children.
 Two more safari drives and who knows what other animals or fauna we’ll see then.

 December 7, 2023 – Lewa Safari Camp